Independently Steerable Pulleys

 The Rotated Shaft Method of ISP Flat Belt Tracking

-- Is used with systems having a single pulley on the shaft.
+- Is used with systems having a single pulley on the shaft

-- Is ALWAYS used when the pulley body is a capped tube design.
+- Is ALWAYS used when the pulley body is a capped tube design

-- Is NEVER used when multiple pulleys are on a common shaft.
+- Is NEVER used when multiple pulleys are on a common shaft

-Secure the ISP to the shaft using the split collar and locking screw built into the ISP.
+To put into use, secure the ISP to the shaft using the split collar and locking screw built into the ISP.
 Rotate the shaft and collar as a unit.
 When the desired tracking characteristics are obtained, prevent the shaft from rotating by securing the shaft clamp.
 The pulley body will now rotate about the bearing built into the ISP assembly.
 This method allows the belt to be tracked while running under tension.

 The Rotated Collar Method of ISP Flat Belt Tracking

-Fix the shaft via the shaft clamp, loosen the locking screw of the steering collar, and rotate the steering collar about the shaft.
+To put into use, fix the shaft via the shaft clamp, loosen the locking screw of the steering collar, and rotate the steering collar about the shaft.
 When the desired belt tracking characteristics are obtained, secure the locking screw.

-Which Design Is Right for You?
+Which Design is Right for You?

 There are many applications for this new product, so Belt Technologies designs and manufactures independently steerable pulleys to suit your needs.

-- Teflon® flanges are attached to the pulley body to establish a lateral constraint.
+- The ISP is a friction drive pulley.
+Teflon® flanges are attached to the pulley body to establish a lateral constraint.
 The steering feature of the ISP is used to set one edge of the belt against the flange with minimal side-loading to the belt.

-- The ISP is a friction driven pulley.
+- The ISP is a friction drive pulley.
 The teeth of the drive pulley and the perforations of the belt establish a lateral constraint.
 The steering feature of the ISP is used to minimize side-loading of the belt perforations.
-Tracking accuracy is between 0.008″ (0.203 mm) and 0.015″ (0.381 mm) for metal belt systems.

 - The ISP is a timing pulley.
 The teeth of the ISP and the perforations of the belt are used for precise tracking control of the belt with the steering feature of the ISP used to minimize side loading of belt perforations.
-Again, tracking accuracy is 0.008″ (0.203 mm) to 0.015″ (0.381 mm) for metal bells.
+Again, tracking accuracy is 0.008″ (0.203 mm) to 0.015″ (0.381 mm) for metal belts.

-Note: Although it is generally not recommended to have timing elements in both the drive and driven pulleys, this design can be used selectively on metal belt systems with long center distances between pulleys and in applications where particulate accumulation on the surface of the pulley continuously changes the tracking characteristic of the belt.
+Although it is generally not recommended to have timing elements in both the drive and driven pulleys, this design can be used selectively on metal belt systems with long center distances between pulleys and in applications where particulate accumulation on the surface of the pulley continuously changes the tracking characteristic of the belt.